mamonu/splink/docs/comparators.md

 For example, the name "John" would be encoded as "JN".
 The name "Gwion" would be encoded as "JN".

 In both cases, the names "John" and "Gwion" are encoded in the same way, because they sound similar even though they are spelled differently.
-This shows how Soundex and Double Metaphone can be used to match words that sound similar.

-In conclusion, Soundex and Double Metaphone are useful phonetic transformations for tasks such as spelling correction and name matching.
-By encoding words into standardized codes based on their phonetic sound, these algorithms can help improve accuracy and efficiency in these tasks.